 This is a list of the main cookies set by our website, and what each is used for:

-This cookie is used to log where the user came from immediately before they arrive at this website.
+_utmz This cookie is used to log where the users came from immediately before they arrive at this website.

-We use Google Analytics, a web analytics service provided by Google, Inc. Google Analytics sets a cookie in order to evaluate our use of our website and compile reports on user activity.
+We use Google Analytics, a web analytics service provided by Google, Inc. Google Analytics sets a cookie in order to evaluate your use of our website and compile reports on user activity.

 Google stores the information collected by the cookie on servers in the United States.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
-Google will not associate your IP address with any other data held by Google.
-By using our website, you consent to the processing of data about you by Google in the manner and for the purposes set out above.
+Google will reduce the identification power of the IP addressed collected and will not associate your IP address with any other data held by Google..

 Visit Google's website for further details on analytics cookies, click the link below.